Actify

 Wednesday

-Keep the Photo Challenge running with a new theme.
-Add a second async activity: a 'Question of the Week' — one interesting question posted every Wednesday that people answer in the thread.
-Keep questions specific and slightly unexpected: 'What's a skill you have that nobody at work knows about?' or 'What's the best meal you've cooked recently?'
-These generate longer, more personal conversations than photo challenges.
+Keep the Photo Challenge with a new theme.
+Add a 'Question of the Week' — one interesting question posted Wednesday that people answer in the thread.
+Keep questions specific and slightly unexpected.
+They generate longer, more personal conversations than photos alone.

 Weekly prompt